Most Suitable Automatic Litter Box For High Spraying Cats

 What Happens When Using High Sided Regular Litter Boxes?

-Many male and also female cats spray outside the litter box, but what happens when cats spray high and all over the inside walls of an enclosed litter box?
-If your cat urinates high, finding the perfect enclosed litter box or a litter box concealer could end up on a sequence of expensive trial-and-error events.
+Many male and also female cats spray outside the litter box, but what happens when you can’t find a litter box with walls high enough to contain the urine?
+If your cat urinates high, finding the perfect enclosed litter box or litter box concealer could end up as an expensive trial-and-error events.

 The market currently offers regular high sided litter boxes for cats that urinate high and they work fine with some felines.
 However, sometimes this solution is worse than the problem because most high sided litter boxes come with an attachment on top to make it high sided, which is not seamless and some urine leaks through the seams going onto the floor, creating a bad mess.

 If you find a seamless high sided litter box, usually the walls are not tall enough to contain the urine sprayed by large cats, this is due to the addition of the litter at the bottom which adds extra height.
 Also, these litter boxes feature a lower entry to allow the cat to enter the litter box easily and this lower entry becomes a point of urine leak as well.

 On top of dealing with design flaws, you have to scoop the litter box every day and also cleaning the mess with the urine or feces that have gone outside the litter box.
 The rug, mat or whatever you use usually gets ruined and won’t look or smell good after a good wash.
 Cat’s urine smell simply doesn’t go away easily.

 What About High Sided Self-Cleaning Litter Boxes?